Header Banner

-How To: Replace a brake light
+How to Replace a brake light

-Replace a brake light
+"How to Replace a brake light" cover image

 You can get an expensive ticket for driving with a busted tail light.
 But that's not all.
 Driving with a faulty brake light can be dangerous.
 Replacing the bulb is a simple task that takes only a few minutes.